A Little-Known Choice Hotel Gave the Waldorf Astoria Grand Wailea a Run for Its Money on Our Hawaii Vacation

 And don’t be put off because you aren’t collecting points specific to a particular chain.
 For example, many in our hobby don’t collect Choice points because they’re hard to earn directly from credit cards (the sole option is the Barclays Choice Privileges Visa Signature Card) and the only points currency that transfers to Choice is American Express Membership Rewards (there are far better Amex transfer partners that will get you more value from your Amex points).
 However, you can still book properties like this (and independent hotels) with some of the best credit cards for budget hotel chains.

 Example: You could use Chase Ultimate Rewards points to book the Kohea Kai (even though Choice isn’t a Chase transfer partner) through the Chase Ultimate Rewards travel portal.
 If you have the Chase Sapphire Reserve (as I do), your Chase Ultimate Rewards are worth 1.5 cents apiece when you book travel through the portal; with the Chase Sapphire Preferred Card or Ink Business Preferred Credit Card, they’re worth 1.25 cents each.
-The information for the Ink Business Preferred Credit Card has been collected independently by Million Mile Secrets.
-The card details on this page have not been reviewed or provided by the card issuer.

 In fact, this is an excellent way to hunt down stays at condominium-type resorts with separate bedrooms, living and dining areas, full kitchens and the like.